arena-tools/.github/pull_request_template.md

 ### PR Checklist
 - [ ] I self-reviewed this PR
 - [ ] I ran the code locally (please specify below which parts of code were run)
+- [ ] I considered the implications of this PR on other repos or systems.
 - [ ] In hindsight, this should have been broken into multiple PRs

 #### Additional details: